astramieri/aws-cloud-practitioner/docs/deploy/beanstalk_basics.md

 - Elastic Beanstalk is a **developer centric** view of deploying an application on AWS
 - We still have full control over the configuration
 - **Beanstalk = Platform as a Service (PaaS)**
-- Beanstalk is free but you pay for the underlying instances
 - Beanstalk is a **managed service**
     - Instance configuration/OS is handled by Beanstalk
     - Deployment strategy is configurable but performed by Beanstalk